+Multidimensionel SA

-MultidimensionelAdditionally, SA analysing both the valence (positivity) and the intensity (described below)(VA) of the sentiment in text have been developed using NN.
+Additionally, SA analysing both the valence (positivity) and the intensity (described below) of the sentiment in text have been developed using NN.
 The current state-of-the-art uses combinations of convolutional NN and long short-term memory algorithms (Wang et al., 2016) with training datasets coded with valence and intensity.
 With a large enough dataset, the same can be achieved on the four dimensions of Emma to perform emotional analysis in Danish texts.

 This is the purpose of developing the Emma dataset.
 In this paper, the first steps towards a larger dataset with the four dimensions of valence, intensity, controllability, and utility are taken with Emma.
 By training a neural network with these sentences, it will be able to tell you what score the text receives on each of these parameters.
 An example from the dataset is the sentence ‘Jeg endte tit med at sidde inde på kontoret og tude.’
 (I often ended up sitting in the office crying) that is scored with a valence score of -0.87, an intensity score of 0.73, a controllability score of –0.67, and a utility score of –0.73.
 With an NN-based architecture, this would then be generalizable to new sentences that are not in the dataset.
 Below is a description of dimensional emotion classification.